prashantpawar/sol-unit/README.md

 # solUnit

-**Disclaimer: Do not download and use.
-This is not a production ready library.
-When it is done, it will be announced.
-ETA this month (july 2015)**

 **Disclaimer: Running and using this libary is difficult.
-It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under heavy development.**
+It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.**

 ## Introduction

-Unit testing framework for solidity contracts.
-It runs unit tests and does basic coverage analysis.
-It uses the eris-db/tendermint server for carrying out the tests (via its javascript bindings and utilities).
+solUnit (sUnit) is a unit testing framework for Solidity contracts.
+It runs unit tests and does coverage analysis.
+It uses the eris-db javascript libraries to run the test against an eris-db (Tendermint) server.

-It used to be based on Ethereum, but switching to our client broke Ethereum compatibility (naturally).
-This will likely be fixed, hopefully in time for release.
-Whether or not I will maintain compatibility depends largely on how stable their client and javascript API will be.
-Technically there's nothing standing in the way.
+It used to be based on Ethereum, but switching to our client broke Ethereum compatibility.
+This will likely be fixed.
+Whether or not I will maintain compatibility depends largely on how stable their client and javascript API will be going forward (technically there's nothing standing in the way).

-The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework.
-Given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has used (or unit-tested) smalltalk since the 90s, those aliases are used instead.
-The node package is called s-unit, which is again just an alias.
+The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework; however, given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has used (or unit-tested) Smalltalk code since the 90s, those aliases are sometimes used instead.
+The node package is called s-unit.

 ## Installing